fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_5.md

-As mentioned at the beginning of the chapter, pytest is written from the ground up with customization and flexibility in mind.
+As mentioned at the beginning of the lab, pytest is written from the ground up with customization and flexibility in mind.
 The plugin mechanism is at the core of the pytest architecture, so much so that many of pytest\'s